Show / Hide Table of Contents

 Note

-which leverages the MD5 hash of the password as its authentication mechanism
+The auth attribute of md5 simply indicates that the server is a standard Aras Innovator server which leverages the MD5 hash of the password as its authentication mechanism

 Authentication Service